Free Newsletters - Space - Defense - Environment - Energy

 by Staff Writers

-The satellite will be used to conduct scientific experiments, carry out surveys on land resources, estimate crop yield and help with natural disaster-reduction and prevention.
+The satellite will be used to conduct scientific experiments, carry out land surveys, monitor crop yields and aid in preventing and reducing natural disasters, the center said.

 Source: Xinhua News Agency